amir-arad/LARP-Conflicts-Table-Web-Client/docs/architecture/patterns/testing-strategy.md

 1. ✅ Write tests before implementation (TDD)
 2. ✅ Use fakes instead of mocks for complex behavior
+3. ✅ Always use Fake Port Adapters
-3. ✅ Create contract tests for interfaces with multiple implementations
+4. ✅ Create contract tests for interfaces with multiple implementations
-4. ✅ Test components in isolation with Storybook
+5. ✅ Test components in isolation with Storybook
-5. ✅ Focus on behavior, not implementation details
+6. ✅ Focus on behavior, not implementation details
-6. ✅ Make tests deterministic and reliable
+7. ✅ Make tests deterministic and reliable
-7. ✅ Balance coverage with development speed
+8. ✅ Balance coverage with development speed